 2. Scopus: again, using “Add Works”, “Search & Link”, then “Scopus to ORCiD” you can pull publications into ORCiD from the massive Elsevier Scopus database.
 Scopus has good coverage for STEM areas.
 Humanities, Social Science & book data is increasing but likely to be incomplete.
 Using this option also forces you to review your Scopus profile (useful for citation metrics).

 3. BibTex import: if all your publications are on RIS there is a way to export them from Cronfa to ORCiD.
 We have already blogged about this – it involves downloading a file from Cronfa, then uploading to ORCiD.
 The metadata would need reviewing and tidying, if necessary.
+This method can also be used from EndNote or anywhere that allows you to export a set of references as a BibTex file.

 4. “Europe PubMed Central” another “Search&Link” option within ORCiD which may be useful to health researchers.